-Winter in Ohio may bring frigid temperatures and snowy conditions, but for the most dedicated cyclists—whether they’re training or commuting—nothing will keep them off the road.
-If you’re braving the elements to continue your riding this season, it’s essential to be prepared.
-To help you navigate snowy streets with confidence and safety, here are some expert tips for cycling through Ohio’s winter weather.
+If you’re braving the elements to continue with winter riding, it’s essential to be prepared with proper gear.
+To help you navigate cold temperatures and snowy streets with confidence and safety, here are some expert tips (and safety requirements!) for cycling through Ohio’s winter weather.

 - Wear a helmet: Ohio law does not mandate the wearing of a helmet, but some cities can and do regulate the wearing of a helmet, especially for minors.
+Know your local Ordinances!

 - Choose your route carefully: Opt for well-plowed roads with minimal ice and shade, avoiding steep inclines and sharp corners.
+Avoid barriers to safety such as slick leaf-covered surfaces and slushy surfaces.

 - Proper bike maintenance: Regularly clean and lubricate your bike, checking for any damage caused by salt and slush.
 Remember ABC: Check the air in your tires and make sure the thru-axle or quick release in the hub is tightened and secured; check the brakes; check the chain alignment in the chain rings and cassette.